 In 2013, Canada changed sentencing laws to require anyone convicted of an offence (or discharged) to pay a mandatory “victim surcharge” regardless of whether or not they can afford to pay the fine.

-Every person who is convicted of a criminal offence is required to pay a “victim surcharge”, regardless of whether or not they can afford to pay the fine.
-The mandatory fine can be very difficult for poor people to pay.
-Failure to pay the fine can have very serious consequences, including jail.
+Every person convicted of a criminal offence was required to pay a “victim surcharge”, regardless of whether or not they can afford to pay the fine.
+The mandatory fine is very difficult for poor people to pay.
+Failure to pay the fine could have very serious consequences, including jail.
 Social assistance rates in Ontario are very low, and as a result, social assistance recipients are very harshly affected by the victim surcharge.
 Those who are not poor do not face the same hardships.